JosepTrota/IRONHACK/Final Project/README.md

 Nominal GDP | International Monetary Fund | much more acurate for industrialized countries Inequality | CIA World Factbook | tied to US government, gini index used because other indexes (maybe more accurate) have less data
-Life expectancy | World Bank | could be ethnocentric, seems robust Religion | CIA World Factbook | tied to US government, data from minority groups always imputed - capping at a lowest 5000 Happiness | World Happiness Report | tied to the UN, possibly ethnocentric, the data is difficult to quantify
+Life expectancy | World Bank | could be ethnocentric, seems robust Religion | CIA World Factbook | tied to US government, data from minority groups always imputed - lowest value always being 5000
+Happiness | World Happiness Report | tied to the UN, possibly ethnocentric, the data is difficult to quantify

 Naturally, those sources having bias flags that could threaten the validity of the data is not good, but those are the best sources for each kind of data if we want to have only one source for each feature.